Rudeus/cubrid-manual/en/admin/admin_utils.rst

     *   Memory Usage(Ratio) : Heap memory usage (Ratio compared to the total heap memory usage)

 .. note::
-                **cubrid memmon** includes all allocations occurred at any given point in time for tracking purposes, even if the current memory usage at that point becomes 0 due to the deallocation of all heap memory allocations made at that point.
+               To record the history of heap memory allocations, the point at which heap memory is deallocated and the current memory usage becomes 0 is also included in the output of **cubrid memmon**.

 The following are the [option] used by **cubrid memmon** .